cmjagtap/Image-Gallery/README.md

 ![Screenshot](Screenshot.png)

-#### Requirment:
-	- You must have npm module install.
-	- nodejs v6+.
-	- Angular cli

 #### Runing Application:

-	- You have to create Application using npm module .
-	- copy node_modules folder and paste it into root directory of Application.
+	- Open terminal type as follows.
+	- `npm install`
-	- Type `ng serve` in terminal and open brower on `localhost:4200`.
+	- Type `ng serve` in terminal and open browser on `localhost:4200`.
 	- 4200 default port of angularjs.

+Note: Make sure your in project directory.